How to Calculate Electrical Labor Cost?

 Meeting with the Electrician

-Engage your electrician in estimation to provide honest time for labor hours as some problems would arise from experience and expertise the electrician himself will also consider estimates for those or such tasks.
+Engage your electrician in estimation to provide honest time for labor hours, as some problems would arise from experience and expertise.
+The electrician himself will also consider estimates for those or such tasks.

 Contingency Time